-The Benefits of Knee and Elbow Sleeves for Heavy LiftingPOSTED ON Nov 15, 2019
+The Benefits of Knee and Elbow Sleeves for Heavy LiftingUPDATED ON Jul 12, 2022

 It’s quite common to wonder about accessory gear.
 You see people online, at the gym, in forums, wearing and discussing all sorts of apparel.
 It’s rare to see a record-breaking attempt without the lifter being clad in knee and elbow sleeves or wraps, weightlifting belt, sometimes even a specific squat or deadlift suit.

 Where does all of this fit into your own training?